-Columbia, Mo.,— Chef Michael Crostowski, from Olathe District Culinary Program in Olathe, Kansas, garnered top honors at the Taste of Elegance culinary competition held February 24 at the Kansas City Downtown Marriott.
-His winning entrée, Herb Encrusted Pork Tenderloin with Pablano Potato Croquette, Avocado Mosaic and Rich Tomato Demi, earned him the $1,000 prize and an invitation to the national Taste of Elegance event.
+Columbia, Mo.,—Chef Brian Hove, from Kozak’s Laketown Grill in Smithville, garnered top honors at the Kansas City Taste of Elegance culinary competition held February 23 at Harrah’s North in North Kansas City.
+His winning entrée, Smoked Pork Belly with Jalapeno Corn Cake Tostados, earned him the $1,000 prize and an invitation to the national Pork Summit in St. Helena, California.

-The event was sponsored by the Missouri Pork Association, Kansas Pork Association, Smithfield Farmland, the Kansas City Downtown Marriott, Harvesters Community Food Network, Mercer Culinary, and Missouri Wine and Grape Board.
-Sixteen chefs competed in the competition, with Smithfield DURoC Pork featured center plate.
+The event was sponsored by the Missouri Pork Association, Kansas Pork Association, Smithfield Farmland, Harvesters Community Food Network, Mercer Culinary, and Missouri Wine and Grape Board.
+Fourteen chefs competed in the competition, with Smithfield DURoC Pork featured center plate.
 Their entrées were judged on originality, taste, presentation and menu applicability.

 “We are proud to be associated with the Taste of Elegance event,” said Scott Phillips, chairman of the Missouri Pork Association.
 “Chefs are given a great opportunity to work with quality pork, and we hope they incorporate these dishes into their menus.”

 Chef Marc Auriemma with American Food & Vending at Cerner World Headquarters in Kansas City, Missouri, received second place with his entrée, Seared Pork Tenderloin with Fig Pork Demi, Polenta Peas and Crispy Belly.
 Chef William Kohn with Marquee Café in Kansas City, Kansas, prepared the third place entrée of Pork Temptation.